konnov/bymc/bymc/README.txt

 manager called opam.
 As soon as opam is in place, you can install the packages as follows:

-$ opam install batteries ounit ocamlgraph sexplib ctypes
+$ opam install batteries ounit ocamlgraph sexplib ctypes ctypes-foreign

 (Do not forget to include the line
 'source ~/ocamlbrew/ocaml-4.00.1/etc/ocamlbrew.bashrc'